Pitcairn Islands: Internet

 There is one government-sponsored satellite Internet connection, with networking provided to the inhabitants of the island.
 Pitcairn's country code top-level domain is .pn.
-Residents pay NZ$50 (about £26) for 25 GB of data per month.
+Residents pay NZ$120 (about £60) for unlimited data per month.
 In 2012, a single 1 Mbit/s link installed provided the islanders with an Internet connection, the 1 Mbit/s was shared across all families on the island.
 By December 2017, the British Government implemented a 4G LTE mobile network in Adamstown with shared speeds of 5 Mbit/s across all islanders.
+Starlink became available in February 2024.

 Transport

 All settlers of the Pitcairn Islands arrived by boat or ship.
 Pitcairn Island does not have an airport, airstrip or seaport; the islanders rely on longboats to ferry people and goods between visiting ships and shore through Bounty Bay.
 Access to the rest of the shoreline is restricted by jagged rocks.
 The island has one shallow harbour with a launch ramp accessible only by small longboats.
 In 2014, a medical emergency requiring transport to a hospital in Papeete involved a 335 nautical mile (540 km) trip in an open boat to the island of Mangareva, then an air ambulance flight 975 nautical miles (1570 km) to Papeete.
 It was organized by medical authorities in the United Kingdom and New Zealand, and French authorities in Mangareva and Papeete.
 The British High Commissioner to New Zealand said "It can be a hazardous sea voyage from Pitcairn to Mangareva.
 This is especially so for open long boats.
 However, I'm pleased to say that all went well and both boats arrived safely in Mangareva mid-morning today, New Zealand time."

 A dedicated passenger and cargo supply ship chartered by the Pitcairn Island government, the MV Claymore II, was until 2018 the principal transport from Mangareva in the Gambier Islands of French Polynesia.
 The supply ship was replaced in 2019 by MV Silver Supporter.

 Totegegie Airport in Mangareva can be reached by air from the French Polynesian capital Papeete.

 There is one 6.4 km paved road leading up from Bounty Bay through Adamstown.

 The main modes of transport on Pitcairn Islands are by four-wheel drive quad bikes and on foot.
 Much of the road and track network and some of the footpaths of Pitcairn Island are viewable on Google's Street View.